ZedThree/warnsum/README.md

 # warnsum

 A little helper tool for summarising compiler warnings from log files.
+Works on warnings generated from GCC/Clang and gfortran, probably not on other compilers

 ## Why?